Disproportionate burden assessments

 • WAVE

-And in addition to the basic accessibility check, we will also perform manual checks to:
+In addition to the basic accessibility check, we also perform manual checks to:

 • search and fix raw urls

-• search and replace words such as click, see, view with more inclusive terms, such as select, check, find
+• search and replace words such as 'click', 'see', 'view' with more inclusive terms, such as 'select', 'check' and 'find'

-• check links go to the right destination
+• check links lead to the right destination

 • check text is web friendly and in plain English.

-• have added a creating accessible content training course within our website guidance page of the intranet as well as our talent management system, Cornerstone, for staff to access and learn from
+• creating accessible content training courses within the council’s intranet and talent management system, Cornerstone for staff to access and learn from

-• engage with our services who have invested in third-party software to make sure their products are accessible.
+• engaging with services who have invested in third-party software to make sure documents produced by them and need to be posted on the Slough Borough Council website are accessible.

 Assessment